Azure Network Security Best Practices

-Routing between subnets will happen automatically and you do not need to manually configure routing tables.
-However, the default setting is that there are no network access controls between the subnets you create on the Azure Virtual Network.
-In order to create network access controls between subnets, you’ll need to put something between the subnets.
+Best practice: Create network access controls between subnets.
+Routing between subnets happens automatically, and you don’t need to manually configure routing tables.
+By default, there are no network access controls between the subnets that you create on the Azure virtual network.

-One of the things you can use to accomplish this task is a Network Security Group (NSG).
-NSGs are simple stateful packet inspection devices that use the 5-tuple (the source IP, source port, destination IP, destination port, and layer 4 protocol) approach to create allow/deny rules for network traffic.
-You can allow or deny traffic to and from single IP address, to and from multiple IP addresses or even to and from entire subnets.
+Detail: Use a network security group (NSG).
+NSGs are simple, stateful packet inspection devices that use the 5-tuple (the source IP, source port, destination IP, destination port, and layer 4 protocol) approach to create allow/deny rules for network traffic.
+You allow or deny traffic to and from a single IP address, to and from multiple IP addresses, or to and from entire subnets.

 Control routing behavior

-When you put a virtual machine on an Azure Virtual Network, you’ll notice that the virtual machine can connect to any other virtual machine on the same Azure Virtual Network, even if the other virtual machines are on different subnets.
-The reason why this is possible is that there is a collection of system routes that are enabled by default that allow this type of communication.
-These default routes allow virtual machines on the same Azure Virtual Network to initiate connections with each other, and with the Internet (for outbound communications to the Internet only).
+When you put a virtual machine on an Azure virtual network, the VM can connect to any other VM on the same virtual network, even if the other VMs are on different subnets.
+This is possible because a collection of system routes enabled by default allows this type of communication.
+These default routes allow VMs on the same virtual network to initiate connections with each other, and with the internet (for outbound communications to the internet only).

-While the default system routes are useful for many deployment scenarios, there are times when you want to customize the routing configuration for your deployments.
-These customizations will allow you to configure the next hop address to reach specific destinations.
+Although the default system routes are useful for many deployment scenarios, there are times when you want to customize the routing configuration for your deployments.
+You can configure the next-hop address to reach specific destinations.

-user Defined Routes are not required and the default system routes will work in most instances.
+User-defined routes are not required, and the default system routes usually work.

-What happens when you want to connect to resources on the Internet?
-When split tunneling is enabled, those connections go directly to the Internet and not through the VPN tunnel.
-Some security experts consider this to be a potential risk and therefore recommend that split tunneling be disabled and all connections, those destined for the Internet and those destined for corporate resources, go through the VPN tunnel.
-The advantage of doing this is that connections to the Internet are then forced through the corporate network security devices, which wouldn’t be the case if the VPN client connected to the Internet outside of the VPN tunnel.
+What happens when you want to connect to resources on the internet?
+When split tunneling is enabled, those connections go directly to the internet and not through the VPN tunnel.
+Some security experts consider this to be a potential risk.
+They recommend disabling split tunneling and making sure that all connections, those destined for the internet and those destined for corporate resources, go through the VPN tunnel.
+The advantage of disabling split tunneling is that connections to the internet are then forced through the corporate network’s security devices.
+That wouldn’t be the case if the VPN client connected to the internet outside the VPN tunnel.

-Now let’s bring this back to virtual machines on an Azure Virtual Network.
-The default routes for an Azure Virtual Network allow virtual machines to initiate traffic to the Internet.
-This too can represent a security risk, as these outbound connections could increase the attack surface of a virtual machine and be leveraged by attackers.
-For this reason, we recommend that you enable forced tunneling on your virtual machines when you have cross-premises connectivity between your Azure Virtual Network and your on-premises network.
-We will talk about cross premises connectivity later in this Azure networking best practices document.
+Now let’s bring this back to VMs on an Azure virtual network.
+The default routes for an Azure virtual network allow VMs to initiate traffic to the internet.
+This too can represent a security risk, because these outbound connections might increase the attack surface of a VM and be used by attackers.
+For this reason, we recommend that you enable forced tunneling on your VMs when you have cross-premises connectivity between your Azure virtual network and your on-premises network.
+We talk about cross-premises connectivity later in the networking best practices.

-If you do not have a cross premises connection, make sure you take advantage of Network Security Groups (discussed earlier) or Azure virtual network security appliances (discussed next) to prevent outbound connections to the Internet from your Azure Virtual Machines.
+If you don’t have a cross-premises connection, be sure to take advantage of NSGs (discussed earlier) or Azure virtual network security appliances (discussed next) to prevent outbound connections to the internet from your Azure virtual machines.

 Use virtual network appliances

-While Network Security Groups and User Defined Routing can provide a certain measure of network security at the network and transport layers of the OSI model, there are going to be situations where you’ll want or need to enable security at high levels of the stack.
+NSGs and user-defined routing can provide a certain measure of network security at the network and transport layers of the OSI model.
+But in some situations, you want or need to enable security at high levels of the stack.
 In such situations, we recommend that you deploy virtual network security appliances provided by Azure partners.

-Azure network security appliances can deliver significantly enhanced levels of security over what is provided by network level controls.
-Some of the network security capabilities provided by virtual network security appliances include:
+Azure network security appliances can deliver better security than what network-level controls provide.
+Network security capabilities of virtual network security appliances include: